ChugR/car-day/README.md

 # car-day
 Car day at the farm, Little Gap, PA, in March, 1972

 One day we decided to drag all the cars and stuff out of their respective barns and get a good look at them all.
-We were trying to get rid of some of the worst clunkers to make in-barn parking space for other cars for parking or repairs.
+We were trying to get rid of some of the worst clunkers to make in-barn space for parking or repairs.

 ## The cars (and stuff)